WELCOME TO DIANA REY'S SCHOOL OF MUSIC & PERFORMANCE

 A Musician from the Beginning

 Diana Rey teaches music, performance, and movement to kids of all ages, studied Musical Theatre in college, holds a TK-12th grade Vocal and Instrumental Music teaching credential in addition to 16.5 Early Childhood Education Units, and has extensive stage performance experience.
 She has taught music for 8 years as a private teacher and taught for 3 years at 8 different public school sites in Cupertino, Campbell, and San Jose for a grand total of ~1,000 students per week.
-This year, Diana is teaching music at Stratford School campuses and working on her M. Ed. in Educational Technology.
-Diana is an active member of the National Association for Music Educators (NAFME), National Association of Teachers of Singing (NATS), Pan American Orff-Schulwerk Association (AOSA), and the Educational Theatre Association (EdTA), and the Association for Middle Level Education (AMLE).
+During the 2021-22 school year, Diana is teaching music at Stratford School campuses and working on her M. Ed. in Educational Technology.
+Diana is an active member of the National Association for Music Educators (NAFME), National Association of Teachers of Singing (NATS), Pan American Orff-Schulwerk Association (AOSA), the Educational Theatre Association (EdTA), and the Association for Middle Level Education (AMLE).
 During the COVID-19 pandemic, she offers online private music and theatre education for children ages 2 and up.

 "Music is a life-force for me, and sharing this passion with my students brings me joy.
 I share my skills with them and they share lots of personality with me.
 Each student has unique learning styles and goals for their personal musical journey.
 It’s my job to figure out how my students learn best and where they want to go musically, then teach to each personalized roadmap accordingly."